algolia/autocomplete/packages/website/docs/plugins.md

 The sources to get the suggestions from.

-When defined, they're merged with the sources on your Autocomplete instance.
+When defined, they're merged with the sources of your Autocomplete instance.

 ### `data`